visgl/react-google-maps/README.md

 This is a TypeScript / JavaScript library to integrate the Maps JavaScript API into your React application.
-It comes with a collection of React components to create maps, markers and infowindows, and a set of hooks to use some of the Maps JavaScript API [Services][gmp-services] and [Libraries][gmp-libraries].
+It comes with a collection of React components to create maps, markers, infowindows, geometry overlays (circles, polylines, polygons), and photorealistic [3D maps][gmp-maps-3d], as well as a set of hooks to use some of the Maps JavaScript API [Services][gmp-services] and [Libraries][gmp-libraries].

 ## Installation